arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 The following optimizer rules may appear in the `rules` attribute of a plan:

+- `fuse-filters`: will appear if the optimizer merges adjacent FILTER nodes together into a single FILTER node
+- `geo-index-optimizer`: will appear when a geo index is utilized.
+- `inline-subqueries`: will appear when a subquery was pulled out in its surrounding scope, e.g. `FOR x IN (FOR y IN collection FILTER y.value >= 5 RETURN y.test) RETURN x.a` would become `FOR tmp IN collection FILTER tmp.value >= 5 LET x = tmp.test RETURN x.a`
+- `interchange-adjacent-enumerations`: will appear if a query contains multiple *FOR* statements whose order were permuted.
+Permutation of *FOR* statements is performed because it may enable further optimizations by other rules.
+- `move-calculations-down`: will appear if a *CalculationNode* was moved down in a plan.
+  The intention of this rule is to move calculations down in the processing pipeline as far as possible (below *FILTER*, *LIMIT* and *SUBQUERY* nodes) so they are executed as late as possible and not before their results are required.
 - `move-calculations-up`: will appear if a *CalculationNode* was moved up in a plan.
   The intention of this rule is to move calculations up in the processing pipeline as far as possible (ideally out of enumerations) so they are not executed in loops